BDC Hamburger Icon

 After determining your benefits administration budget, you can begin creating your benefits package.
 Aim to build a plan that includes the necessary benefits to keep your employees healthy and additional benefits that match their specific needs.

-For example, if you have a primarily young, single workforce full of new grads, tuition reimbursement or assistance may be a top priority.
-On the other hand, a workforce made up of families with young children will likely appreciate child care assistance.
+For example, if you have a primarily young, single workforce full of new grads, tuition reimbursement or student loan assistance may be a top priority.
+Meanwhile, a workforce comprised of families with young children will likely appreciate childcare assistance.

 Legally required benefits

-You’ll base any benefits package on benefits you’re legally required to offer, such as these:
+You’ll base any benefits package on legally required benefits, including the following:

 • Health insurance (for companies with 50 or more full-time employees, including full-time equivalent employees)